Frequently Asked Questions

 How do you handle homesickness?

-This is handled on a case-by-case basis, and measures are always taken first by the cabin leaders to try to make the distressed camper feel at home.
-We try to encourage campers to stick it out through the night, and try to allow phone calls only in the morning rather than evening.
-However, in extreme cases (where the camper is clearly not enjoying himself), we will allow evening phone calls.
-At that point, it is the parent's discretion whether to pick their child up, visit, or let a phone call suffice.
+This is handled on a case-by-case basis, and measures are always taken first by the group leaders to try to make the distressed camper feel at home.
+We try to encourage campers to stick it out through the day, and try to allow phone calls only when necessary.